[2313.DE] Discretionary Edits from the Chair's Office

 I completely concur with Drei’s method, as it better communicates the difference between texts and sections.
 For clarification, are Roman Numericals exclusive to the Charter?

-I’d generally agree with this — from some quick internet searches, it seems like different style guides have different cut-offs but spelling out numbers 9 and below seems like fairly standard practice.
+I’d generally agree with this — from some quick internet searches, it seems like different style guides have different cut-offs but spelling out numbers nine and below seems like fairly standard practice.
 For instance, here’s what the US government’s Government Publishing Office Style Manual has to say:

 12.4 A figure is used for a single number of 10 or more with the exception of the first word of the sentence.
 (See also rules 12.9 and 12.23.)